 A crisp, dry white wine is not only delicious to drink with a meal, it can also enhance the flavors of a dish during cooking.
 A recipe might call for you to use it to deglaze a pan, collecting up all the bits of browned meat and mushrooms.
 The acidity of a dry white wine can also elevate a seafood dish or add depth cream sauces and gravies.
 That said, the phrase “dry white wine” is terribly generic.
-“Dry” means the wine is not sweet, but that still leaves you with many choices.
+“Dry” means the wine is not sweet (you can view our white wine sweetness chart here), but that still leaves you with many choices.
 How do you go about choosing the right dry white wine for cooking?

 Always Choose a Wine You’re Willing to Drink

 If you take just one thing away from this post, it should be this: always cook with wine that you’d be willing to drink.
 In particular, you should avoid anything labeled “cooking wine.”
 Cooking wines are notoriously salty due to the amount of preservatives they contain.
 The salt gives these wines a long shelf life, but also renders them undrinkable and disgusting.
 It’s best to keep them away from your seafoods and sauces.
 They’ll completely ruin your dish.